 THE OTHER SHOE HAS FINALLY DROPPED

 It should be noted; by UPS pushing up the effective date for these increases, the higher rates will be able to capture the post-holiday return binge.
-It will also place added pressure on shippers who have to get these rates loaded and out to the field in the small time window to ensure billing is correct.
+It will also place added pressure on shippers who must get these rates loaded and out to the field in the small-time window to ensure billing is correct.
 UPS had no comment when asked why the rate announcement is coming as late as it has.

 The acceleration of the effective date is an obvious additional revenue generator for 2018 and 2019.
 We want to advise shippers to check their contracts with UPS.
 Typically contracts require 30 days’ notice before increases can become effective.
 If this is the case, immediately

 notify your UPS sales contact and request relief.

 The rates for UPS® Ground, UPS Air, and international services will increase by an average net of 4.9%.
 The following are examples of some of the most often used accessorial charges and their increases.